Screenwriting Courses

 Direct a scene with actors in a live workshop with a time limit; this includes casting, rehearsing and staging the scene with every ‘camera set-up’ though no camera will be used.

 • Students will learn about the various challenges that videos game writers face and how the game writing craft diverges from traditional storytelling to create its own dynamic art form.
-Students will learn how to use the medium to create rich, compelling, and ultimately powerful narrative experiences for the player.
+Students will come to understand how to use the medium to create rich, compelling, and ultimately powerful narrative experiences for the player.
 Further, this class will offer insight to students about the emerging opportunities available in the games industry for writers.

 Please view PROWL for exact times